-When we started teaching our son about his Texan roots, we decided we should use the State Parks as our Family Bucket List.
-We have a goal to visit all 89 of the State Parks of Texas before our kids leave for college… we only have 14 years to go!
+When we started teaching our son about his Texan roots, we decided we should use the Texas State Parks as our Family Bucket List.
+We have a goal to visit all 89 of the State Parks of Texas before our kids leave for college…we only have 14 years to go!

 Tell me more…

 There are so many resources to help you explore!
-We started with getting a State Park guide so we can check our stops off in the book.
-You can get the PDF here, download the official app, or show your state your pride and take this pledge for a free guide in the mail!
+We started by getting a State Park guide so we can check our stops off in the book.
+You can get the Texas State Parks Official Guide PDF here, download the Texas State Parks app, or show your state your pride and take this pledge to receive a free guide in the mail!

 Start with the parks all around DFW!
 There are more than 15 state parks within a 2-hour drive from Dallas.
-You knock those our real quick on weekend drives!
-Bonus: many of those near us are lakes, so there is an opportunity for a lakehouse rental weekend.
+You can knock those our real quick on weekend drives!
+Bonus: many of those near us are lakes, so there’s an opportunity for a lake house rental weekend.

-Our favorite weekend drive during quarantine has been to Lake Tawakoni, east of Dallas.
+Our favorite weekend drive has been to Lake Tawakoni, east of Dallas.
 The drive to the lake is the perfect distance for afternoon naps for kiddos in car seats.
-We haven’t stayed overnight, but there is camping and lakehouse rentals available.
+We haven’t stayed overnight, but there is camping and lake house rentals available.
 There are beaches for swimming and hiking through nearly 5 miles of trails.

-Which Ones Are True Bucket List “MUST SEE” Stops?
+Which ones are true Bucket List “MUST SEE” state parks?

 Mustang Island, where Port Aransas is located, is my childhood favorite.
 We just returned from a weekend trip to Mustang Island, and it felt awesome to check that stop off our list!
 It was our daughter’s first trip to the beach.